 Evaluating Total Costs Across Options

 Facilities may vary in how they present costs.
-Residents pay for additional or higher-level care depending on the contract type, which can affect total costs.
-To gauge the total costs accurately, include services like food and housekeeping in your assessment.
-Ask about hidden fees to ensure financial transparency.
-Financial transparency assisted living is crucial, providing a clear picture of expenses.
+To gauge the true cost accurately, include services like food, housekeeping, and future care in your assessment.
+Ask specifically about hidden costs of assisted living—including what is charged by the assisted living community beyond the base rate.
+Financial transparency is crucial, providing a clear picture of associated costs.

 The Importance of Visiting Facilities

 Visiting facilities offers a firsthand look at their environment and amenities.
-Touring in advance can help ensure a smooth transition into senior living by allowing you to address any concerns before moving.
-Such observations reveal details beyond numbers.
-A facility might seem affordable initially but may have high unexpected expenses aging in place.
-Visiting allows you to see if a facility meets your lifestyle needs.
+Touring in advance helps ensure a smooth transition into senior living by allowing you to address concerns before moving.
+Choosing a senior living community based on a brochure alone is a common source of unexpected financial strain.
+A facility might seem affordable initially but carry high costs involved in daily services that are not apparent from printed materials.

 Assessing Services and Amenities Offered